compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 All we've done is combine the S-Expression grammar with the earlier one, and made program admit a list of S-Expressions instead of literals.

+{% include mcq.html
+  header="Exercise 3"
+  text="Which of the following are valid S-Expressions?" options="`(factorial 1)`:This is a valid S-Expression.;`factorial 2`:This is not a valid S-Expression.
+If you want to join multiple atoms into one expression, they must be in brackets.;`(factorial)`:This is a valid S-Expression syntactically.
+It may not be a semantically valid program, but that doesn't affect its syntactic validity.;`fact`:This is a valid S-Expression, consisting of the single atom `fact`.;`!`:This is a valid S-Expression, consisting of the single atom `!`."
+%}

 ## Lexing

 It's perfectly possible to build a parser that operates directly on an input string, and that's the model we've operated under so far.